Finding a home loan

 When choosing a home loan, know the loan repayment options and how they might impact your budget.
-You’ll need to consider principal and interest repayments or interest only repayments.
+Consider the implications of principal and interest repayments versus interest only repayments.

 Types of home loans

-When you’re deciding which type of home loan to get generally, you’ll be choosing between either a variable-rate loan or a fixed-rate loan.
+When you’re deciding what type of home loan to get, you’ll have to choose between either a variable-rate loan or a fixed-rate loan.